Zamira studied Entrepreneurship and Innovation Management and graduated in 2018.

 Why did you decide to study your course?

-What do you enjoy the most about your course?
+What did you enjoy the most about your programme?

-Where do you see your career in 5 years’ time?
+Where do you see your career in 5 years time?

-How do you like to spend your time away from your studies?
+How did you like to spend your time away from your studies?